tearust/t-rust/docs/_gitbook-dev-docs/z_glossary/App_AES_Key.md

 Every TApp has an AES key.
 This AES key is used to encrypt/decrypt any data stored to hosting nodes' local IPFS or OrbitDB databases.

 ## Generating the app's AES key

-When a TApp is first created in the TAppStore, the GenreateAesKeyTxn is created and then executed in the [State_Machine](t-rust/docs/_gitbook-dev-docs/1_core_docs/State_Machine.md).
+When a TApp is first created in the TAppStore, the GenreateAesKeyTxn is created and then executed in the [state machine](State_Machine.md).

 During execution, a random AES key is generated in the state.